BladeZhenLei/Conjecture/README.md

 <br/>
 <strong>Comment</strong>
 <br/>
-The closest result is from Jingrun Chen (1973), he proved that every sufficiently large even number can be written as the sum of either two primes, or a prime and a semiprime (the product of two primes).
 This concerns the 2-partition of integers.
 Might be related to the n-partition (Gumbel) distribution?
+Nevertheless, the closest result is from Jingrun Chen (1973), he proved that every sufficiently large even number can be written as the sum of either two primes, or a prime and a semiprime (the product of two primes).

 <p/>